Lyft: Accused of driving drunk or high deactivation appeal

 - Your trip log for the rest of that day (hours of clean, well-rated rides after the flagged trip make an impairment claim hard to believe)

-- dashcam with cabin audio
+- Dashcam with cabin audio

-- a same-day alcohol or drug test you took on your own, if the notice reached you in time
+- A same-day alcohol or drug test you took on your own, if the notice reached you in time

-- receipts for what you were actually drinking (coffee, an energy drink)
+- Receipts for what you were actually drinking (coffee, an energy drink)

-- your safety history and rating
+- Your safety history and rating

 What actually works